BE-LIKE-BRO/EBS-VOLUMES/README.md

 POINTERS:
-1. PLS COMPLETELY FINISH ONE PHASE BEFORE MOVING ONTO THE NEXT TO MINIMIZE CHANCE OF ERROR
+1. PLS GIVE SOME TIME TO THE COMPLETION OF ONE PHASE BEFORE MOVING ONTO THE NEXT TO MINIMIZE CHANCE OF ERROR
 2. These are IDs you'll find in the following files
  - unencrypted_volumes.txt   ------- ec2 instance ID && attached unencrypted volume IDs
  - snapshots.txt  ------------------ snapshot ID && unecrypted volume ID